Towards Contextual Learning in Few-shot Object Classification: Related Work

-Recently Zablocki \etal \cite{zablocki2019context} introduced the use of scene context in ZSL.
+Recently Zablocki \textit{et al.} \cite{zablocki2019context} introduced the use of scene context in ZSL.
 They showed that their model, with the use of Word2vec \cite{mikolov2013distributed} embeddings, could learn to rank unseen classes according to their likelihood of appearing in an image given the presence of other objects.
 This suggests that word embeddings implicitly encode co-occurrences of other classes in real visual scenes, even if they have been trained on text corpora \cite{mikolov2013distributed}.
 This is closely related to the distributional hypothesis \cite{harris1954distributional}, which states that \textit{words that appear in similar contexts often have similar meanings}.
-This is exploited by skip-gram and continuous bag-of-words (CBOW) models such as Word2vec \cite{mikolov2013distributed}, and the results from Zablocki \etal \cite{zablocki2019context} suggest that it also generalizes to visual scenes: \textit{items denoted by words that have similar meanings tend to occur in similar scenes}.
-This idea has been explored by Lüddecke \etal \cite{luddecke2019distributional}, where they proposed a method to learn semantic word embeddings explicitly from images showing objects in context.
+This is exploited by skip-gram and continuous bag-of-words (CBOW) models, and the results from Zablocki \textit{et al.} \cite{zablocki2019context} suggest that this principle could also generalizes to visual scenes: \textit{items denoted by words that have similar meanings tend to occur in similar scenes}.
+This idea has been explored by Lüddecke \textit{et al.} \cite{luddecke2019distributional}, where they proposed a method to learn semantic word embeddings explicitly from images showing objects in context.

-To the best of our knowledge, scene context has not been used in previous FSL work.
-In this paper, we argue that FSL would benefit from considering objects with their context, because it places new concepts in relation with others by learning from their co-occurrences in real scenes \cite{luddecke2019distributional}.
-We hypothesize that in this way object classification should increase in robustness and accuracy, because even if few examples cannot cover all intra-class variations, contextual cueing offers a complementary signal that can help disambiguate instances with unseen features.